Sbagni/Python-challenge/README.md

 **Pybank**

-I created a Python script for analyzing the financial records of the company.
+Created a Python script for analyzing the financial records of the company.
 I used the financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * Created a Python script that analyzes the records to calculate each of the following: